 Until now, the specification was available to MFi licensees, whose accessories carried the logo "works with Apple HomeKit" after completing self-certification.

+You need to join the Apple MFi Program and go through self-certification before you can begin your manufacturing or sale of your accessories.
+And this is really exciting.
 And I recommend that you check the developer page often for the latest updates, as we continue to introduce new features and enhancements to the Specification.

 Talking about enhancements.